fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/parallel_evaluation.md

 The parallelization backend module consists of four classes:
 - {class}`~CADETProcess.optimization.ParallelizationBackendBase`: This class serves as the base for all parallelization backend adapters.
-  It provides common attributes and methods that any parallelization backend must implement, such as {attr}`~CADETProcess.optimization.ParallelizationBase.n_cores`, the number of cores to be used for parallelization.
+  It provides common attributes and methods that any parallelization backend must implement, such as {attr}`~CADETProcess.optimization.ParallelizationBackendBase.n_cores`, the number of cores to be used for parallelization.
 - {class}`~CADETProcess.optimization.SequentialBackend`: This backend is designed for cases where parallel execution is not desired or not possible.
   It evaluates the target function sequentially, one individual at a time, making it useful for single-core processors or when parallelization is not beneficial.
 - {class}`~CADETProcess.optimization.Joblib`, and {class}`~CADETProcess.optimization.Pathos`: Parallel backends allowing users to leverage multiple cores efficiently for function evaluations.